veeneck/fnse/content/questions/faqchoices.md

 class_name: "pta faqlist"
 list_items:
 - title: FNSE
-  class: sustain
+  class: icon-fireworks-people-watch
   description: Have questions about our organization, donations, meetings, or other conerns?
   link: "#QuestionsAboutFNSE"
 - title: North Shore Elementary
-  class: graduate
+  class: icon-study-owl
   description: Looking to learn more about the school, programs, staff and what's in store?
   link: "#QuestionsAboutNorthShoreElementary"
 - title: Contact Us
-  class: community
+  class: icon-messages-bubble-double
   description: Please reach out to us if one of your questions wasn't answered, or with feedback.
   link: "#contact"
 ---